 You attempted to compromise this site's security.

 You attempted to use this free service for commercial purposes.
 We provide lab.fotoforensics.com for commercial use.

 You abused this service by using an automated bulk uploader or otherwise intentionally stressing the system.
 For example, uploading a hundred pictures in under an hour, or uploading every frame from a video, is an abuse of this public site.
 If you're doing that kind of bulk analysis, then please use lab.fotoforensics.com.

-(There have only been a handful of abuse bans; more than 99% of the time, bans are due to pornography.)
+(There have only been a handful of bans for other types of abuses; more than 99% of the time, bans are due to pornography.)

 The ban will lift automatically after 3 months.
 That is, 3 months after you stop visiting this site, and the counter resets every time you visit.